tldr-pages/tldr/pages/linux/grim.md

 `grim -g "{{<x>,<y> <width>x<height>}}"`

-- Select a region and screenshoot it: (using slurp)
+- Select a region and screenshoot it, (using slurp):

 `grim -g "{{$(slurp)}}"`